 Vegetable Egg Foo Young Recipe

-This delicious, homemade, Vegetable Egg Foo Young is made with simple ingredients and makes a great lunch or dinner.
+This delicious, homemade Vegetable Egg Foo Young is made with simple ingredients and makes a great lunch or dinner.

-Whether you spell it egg foo young, egg fu yung, or egg foo yong, this delicious dish is perfect for breakfast, lunch, or dinner!
+Whether you spell it egg foo young, egg fu yung, or egg foo yong, this delicious dish is perfect for breakfast, lunch, or Chinese dinner!

 A plate of Egg Foo Young with a side of sliced green onions.
 Gravy slathered over the top with fresh green onions on top.